WinVector/Examples/rebalance/rw_example_R.md

 property.
 With enough training data the satuarating is mere feature engineering.

-For example we can saturate our example by adding a few interaction variables.
+For example we get rid of the non-monotone change (and claimed advantage) by adding a few interaction variables (it is not necessary to fully saturate the system).

 ``` r
 d$x3 <- d$x1 * d$x2